Skema Business School: Grande école degrees

 SKEMA Business School is a grande école, a French institution of higher education that is separate from, but parallel and often connected to, the main framework of the French public university system.
 Grandes écoles are elite academic institutions that admit students through an extremely competitive process, and a significant proportion of their graduates occupy the highest levels of French society.
 Similar to Ivy League schools in the United States, Oxbridge in the UK, and C9 League in China, graduation from a grande école is considered the prerequisite credential for any top government, administrative and corporate position in France.

 The degrees are accredited by the Conférence des Grandes Écoles and awarded by the Ministry of National Education (France).
 Higher education business degrees in France are organized into three levels thus facilitating international mobility: the Licence / Bachelor's degrees, and the Master's and Doctorat degrees.
 The Bachelors and the Masters are organized in semesters: 6 for the Bachelors and 4 for the Masters.
 Those levels of study include various "parcours" or paths based on UE (Unités d'enseignement or Modules), each worth a defined number of European credits (ECTS).
 A student accumulates those credits, which are generally transferable between paths.
 A Bachelors is awarded once 180 ECTS have been obtained (bac + 3); a Masters is awarded once 120 additional credits have been obtained (bac +5).
 The highly coveted PGE (Grand Ecole Program) ends with the degree of Master's in Management (MiM).

 Campuses

 SKEMA has opened several international campuses.
-It has three campuses in France in Lille, Paris and Sophia Antipolis near Nice, and campuses in China (Suzhou), Brazil (Belo Horizonte) and the USA (Raleigh, North Carolina, in partnership with North Carolina State University).
+It has three campuses in France in Lille, Paris and Sophia Antipolis near Nice, and campuses in China (Suzhou), Brazil (Belo Horizonte) and the USA (Raleigh, North Carolina, in partnership with North Carolina State University) and Dubai in the United Arab Emirates.
 Lille and Sophia Antipolis campuses are the historic locations of the ESC Lille and CERAM Business School.

 In May 2019 the school announced the upcoming opening of its new Grand Paris campus in Suresnes.
 Previously occupied by Airbus, it spreads across 30,000 m2 comprising 40 classrooms and two large lecture halls.
 This campus will also have a rooftop of 1,600m^{2}, a co-working space and a student residence.
 It has opened in January 2021.

-Skema announced the opening of a new campus in Cape Town (South Africa) at the beginning of academic year 2019/2020.
+SKEMA announced the opening of a new campus in Cape Town (South Africa) at the beginning of academic year 2019/2020.